gplessis/dotdeb-nginx/debian/modules/nginx-lua/README.markdown

 **context:** *set_by_lua*, rewrite_by_lua*, access_by_lua*, content_by_lua*, header_filter_by_lua*, body_filter_by_lua*, log_by_lua**

-Matches the `subject` string using the Perl-compatible regular expression `regex` with the optional `options`.
+Matches the `subject` string using the Perl compatible regular expression `regex` with the optional `options`.

 Only the first occurrence of the match is returned, or `nil` if no match is found.
 In case of fatal errors, like seeing bad `UTF-8` sequences in `UTF-8` mode, a Lua exception will be raised.